icebert04/icebert04.github.io/_posts/2019-6-7-why-i-created-perlwat.md

 This is about us and every other Filipino.
 We are the real beauty that makes our country a genuine gemstone.
-Tayo ang tunay na Perlas ng Silangan!
+Tayo po ang tunay na Perlas ng Silangan!